Kpn23/Bank-Customer-Analytics/README.md

 # Bank Customer Analytics System

 This README provides a brief overview of the Bank Customer Analytics System project.
-For a comprehensive understanding of the implementation details, please refer to my article [here](https://medium.com/@kpn23/bank-customer-analytics-system-a-data-engineering-and-ml-project-610d7e157f39).
+For a comprehensive understanding of the system, please refer to my article [here](https://medium.com/@kpn23/bank-customer-analytics-system-a-data-engineering-and-ml-project-610d7e157f39).

 ## Project Description